tenzir/tenzir/web/docs/about-vast/why-vast.md

 :::note Recommendation
-Unlike a heavy-weight legacy SIEM, VAST is highly embeddable so that you can run it everywhere: containerized in the public cloud, on bare-metal appliances deep in the network, or at the edge.
+Unlike a heavy-weight legacy SIEM, VAST is highly embeddable so that you can run it everywhere: containerized in the public cloud, in the data center in the private cloud, on bare-metal appliances deep in the network, or at the edge.
 :::

 ## VAST vs. Data Warehouses